J4502-SS16/section1/README.md

-# section1
+# Section 1

-Rob's class repository for section 1 of J4502
+This is Rob's class repository for section 1 of J4502.
+You'll find class examples and all sorts of other stuff here, eventually.